The Wiley College

 How early should my family and I arrive for the Commencement ceremony?

-Graduating Students: Student should arrive at Maverick Stadium 2 hours prior to the start of ceremony to ensure all students have their placement cards and are in their proper line.
+Graduating Students: Students should arrive at Wiley College 2 hours prior to the start of ceremony to ensure all students have their placement cards and are in their proper line.

-Family and Guest: The Gates at Maverick Stadium will open to guest one hour before the start of graduation.
+Family and Guest: The gates at Wiley College will open to guest one hour before the start of graduation.

 When will Degrees be conferred and when should I expect to receive my diploma?